Flederossi/yxwm/README.md

 <br />

 ## Configuration
-There are a few configuration options directly in the [main.c](https://github.com/Flederossi/ywm/blob/main/src/main.c) file you can change to your needs, like the terminal and launcher which are used at the specific keystroke events or the border settings.
-After configuring the variables, you need to recompile ywm.
+There are a few configuration options directly in the [main.c](https://github.com/Flederossi/ywm/blob/main/src/main.c) file which can be changed to fit the needs, like the terminal and the launcher which is used at the specific keystroke event or the border settings.
+After configuring the variables, ywm should be recompiled.